Joseph Bennett (cricketer, born 1881): 1898 to 1910

 A medium-pace bowler, Joe Bennett made his first-class debut for Canterbury at the age of 17 in 1898–99, but did not establish himself in the side until 1904–05.
 In the first match of the 1904–05 season, against Wellington, he took 6 for 44 and 4 for 35 to help Canterbury to a 201-run victory.
 In the next match a few days later he took 4 for 58 and 5 for 10 against Otago.
 He was selected for the two matches New Zealand played against Australia later that season, but took only the wickets of Victor Trumper and Clem Hill at a cost of 156 runs from 33 overs.

 In the second match in 1905–06 he took 5 for 52 and 5 for 34 in a 35-run victory over Wellington.
 He finished the season as the highest wicket-taker in the country, with 22 wickets at an average of 12.13.
 He was again the leading New Zealand bowler in 1906–07, with 31 wickets at 21.67.
 In 1907–08, in the first-ever match for the Plunket Shield, he took 5 for 169 in Auckland's innings when Auckland beat Canterbury at Hagley Oval in Christchurch.

+Bennett went to England in 1908 with the aim of becoming a professional cricketer.
+Although he played a few matches for London County he was not successful overall, and returned to New Zealand later that year.
 He was New Zealand's most successful bowler when Australia played two matches at the end of the 1909–10 season, taking eight wickets, though Australia won both matches easily.